ChiaraBachechi/roadRouting/README.md

 - _n_ address of the local Neo4j instance
 - _u_ user of the local Neo4j instance
 - _p_ password of the local Neo4j instance
 - _f_ name of the csv file where to save the results.
-The name is used as prefix and some suffix are added to distinguish between the results of the different analysis
+The name is used as a prefix and some suffixes are added to distinguish between the results of the different analysis

 ## Routing
 Routing between two points can be performed by running the following script.
 A map with the calculated route highlighted is generated.